babelouest/angharad/README.md

 ## Benoic modules prerequisites

-Benoic implements a ZWave module to control ZWave nodes.
-It's based on the [OpenZwave library](http://www.openzwave.net/).
+Benoic implements a ZWave module to control ZWave nodes and a [Taulas](https://github.com/babelouest/taulas) module.

+The Benoic module is based on the [OpenZwave library](http://www.openzwave.net/).
 You must download and install this library before installing benoic zwave device module, version 1.2 or above, preferably a stable version.

 ## Carleon modules prerequisites